Role Based Access Control

 This approach simplifies access management, reduces security risks, and ensures users only have access to the data and actions relevant to their job.

-How RBAC Works in Lightbeam
+How RBAC Works in LightBeam

 • Users are assigned to a Role such as Data Steward, Datasource Owner, Datasource Viewer, Platform Admin, Platform Viewer, Platform Owner and User.